freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 Move things
 ***********
-From menu **Edit** -> **Objects Edit Mode (F6)** you can drag & drop furnitures around the environment.
+By clicking **Edit** -> **Objects Edit Mode (F6)** furniture may be dragged and dropped around the environment.

 Configure things
 ****************
-Right click on a thing will prompt its configuration dialog.
+Right clicking on a thing will display its configuration dialog.

 How to add things to the environment map
 ****************************************
-Here you have two options.
+There are two ways to add things to the map:

 #.
-Add it from the toolbar: click on menu **Edit** -> **Objects Edit Mode** or press **F6**.
-Now you see the list of things you can add to your environment.
-Simply right click on it and choose **Add to environment**.
-Press F6 again to come back to view mode.
+Add it from the toolbar: click on **Edit** -> **Objects Edit Mode** or press **F6**.
+A list of things that can be added is displayed.
+Right click on the thing to be added and choose **Add to environment**.
+Press F6 again to return to the viewing mode.
 #.
-Clone an already existent thing on the map: select one, right click on it, go to **Properties** tab and press **Create a Copy** button.
+Clone an existing thing on the map: Right click the thing to be copied, select the **Properties** tab and click **Create a Copy**.

-A new thing of the same type will be created and placed in the left top corner of your environmnent.
-To know how to rename it and move read the next paragraph.
+A new thing of the same type will be created and placed in the top-left corner of the environmnent.
+To learn how to rename it and move it, see the next paragraph.

 How to customize the things icons
 *********************************
-Things icons are stored in *FREEDOMOTIC_FOLDER/data/resources*.
-If you want to edit a thing icon or create a completely new one firstly edit/create the png image used to represent the thing and put it in the folder mentioned above.
+Thing icons are stored in *FREEDOMOTIC_FOLDER/data/resources*.
+To edit a thing icon (or create a completely new one) first edit (or create) the PNG image used to represent the thing and put it in the previously mentioned location.

-Then you have to associate your icon with the thing.
-To do so right click on a thing and go to **Representation** tab.
-Click on  **Change Image** button and select your custom image you put in the *FREEDOMOTIC_FOLDER/data/resources* folder.
+Next, the icon must be associated with the thing.
+To do so right click on a thing and select the **Representation** tab.
+Click on **Change Image** and select the custom image that was placed into the *FREEDOMOTIC_FOLDER/data/resources* folder.

-Every thing behavior (on, off, etc...) can have a different icon to represent itself, so you have to repeat the operation for every representation you want to change.
+Every thing behavior (on, off, etc.) can have a different icon to represent itself, so the above procedure may be repeated for every representation that requires changing.
-To change the current behavior of an object go to the **Control** tab and use the controls to switch it, then you can change its icon for this behavior as explaned above.
+To change the current behavior of an object select the **Control** tab and make the necessary adjustment.
+Now the icon for this behavior may be adjusted as explained above.

 Connect things to real devices
 ******************************
-In Freedomotic thing are independent from the hardware you use to drive them.
-For example a light object is the same if you turn it on/off using OpenWebNet, Arduino, z-wave and so on.
+In Freedomotic things are independent from the hardware used to drive them.
+For example: a light object is the same in Freedomotic whether it is being controlled by OpenWebNet, Arduino, z-wave, or something else.

-First be sure to have the right driver plugin installed.
-If not install it following the plugin specific instructions on its marketplace page.
+First, ensure that the right driver plugin is installed.
+If not, install it by following the plugin-specific instructions on its marketplace page.

-To bind an object with a specific protocol you have to right click on the object to open its configuration dialog.
-Now go to the **Commands** tab and bind the object generic actions like ``turn on`` and ``turn off`` with the specific hardware command to execute it.
-For example a light ``turn on`` action can be bound with ``turn on OpenWebNet (OWN) light`` command selected from the list on the right.
+To bind an object with a specific protocol, right click on the object to open its configuration dialog.
+Select the **Commands** tab and bind the object's generic actions (such as ``turn on`` and ``turn off``) with the specific hardware command to execute it.
+For example: a light's ``turn on`` action can be bound with the ``turn on OpenWebNet (OWN) light`` command selected from the list on the right.

 .. figure:: images/jfrontend/things/thing-configuration.png
     :width: 500px